 Not because it's a marketing phrase.

-But because it reflects the reality of what the best event professionals have been doing all along.
+But because it gives language to something the best event professionals have always understood:

 The Completely Celebrated™ Philosophy